Alamy Picture Librarywww.alamy.com/portfolio/micksharp

 After the success of 'Eavesdropping on Jane Austen’s England: How Our Ancestors Lived Two Centuries Ago' (published in the UK by Little, Brown, and in the US by Viking Penguin with the title 'Jane Austen’s England'), Lesley and Roy, with inspired perspicacity and foresight, turned their attention to the Great Siege of Gibraltar.
 Their new book, 'Gibraltar: The Greatest Siege in British History' was published in the UK by Little, Brown on 7th September 2017 after receiving an enthusiastic review by Dominic Sandbrook: The Sunday Times, 3 September.
-It will be published in the USA by Viking Penguin in March 2018 and received an excellent review in The Wall Street Journal.
+It was published in the USA by Viking Penguin in March 2018 and received an excellent review in The Wall Street Journal.
 The paperback edition was published by Abacus, 7th March 2019.
 From 1779-1783 the Rock was besieged and blockaded by Spanish and French forces who inflicted bombardment, starvation and disease on Gibraltar's civilian and military population.
 "The longest siege in British history, it was blamed for the loss of America", and "ordinary people lived through extraordinary events, from shipwrecks, naval battles and an attempted invasion of England to deadly innovations of shrapnel shells, red-hot shot and floating batteries".
 History is ever-present and topical: it does not go away, no matter how many choose to forget or ignore its lessons.

-Authors and photographers who have an excellent collection of images available for use in publications - the Roman, Greek and Egyptian coverage is particularly good.
 Their many books, on history and related topics, contain the fruits of deep research and understanding written in an engaging and accessible manner.
 Their trilogy on Nelson's navy has been particularly well received - the final part, 'Jack Tar, the extraordinary lives of ordinary seamen in Nelson's navy', was published in paperback on 3 September 2009.
+They are also photographers and have an excellent collection of images available for use in publications - the Roman, Greek and Egyptian coverage is particularly good.